fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 ---

 Whoo-hoo!
-In the last couple weeks, I authored not one, but two SQL queries that were actually useful for my project management tasks!
-Not bad given my null knowledge of SQL not a month ago.
+In the last few weeks, I went from zero knowledge of SQL, to authoring two SQL queries that were actually useful for my project management tasks!
 That SQL coursera [course](https://www.coursera.org/learn/analytics-mysql?specialization=excel-mysql)  I took (part of the Excel to MySQL: Analytic Techniques for Business Specialization) turned out to be really useful!

 A disclaimer -- before publishing, I thought about whether sharing my SQL snippets would reveal any workplace-confidential information.